 Upon application for land use and construction permits from the County, and prior to site disturbance for trail improvements, the Master Plan shall include a parking signage program in consultation with the County Public Works Department.
-The signage program shall guide visitors regarding appropriate parking.
+The signage program shall guide visitors regarding appropriate parking, and shall be reviewed for concurrence by the Friends of the Fiscalini Ranch Preserve as part of the FRP signage plan.